twizlar12/MakersBnB/README.md

 Check space availability by checking if there is a booking for the room on that date in database.
 (MVP monday/ tuesday etc), show on it's own view page what days the soace is booked.

-New form for user to book soaces, this records on the database that space is taken.
+New form for user to book spaces, this records on the database that space is taken.